-Witch Hazel is a woodland understory shrub, rare in Minnesota, reaching from 12 to 20 feet in height having several twisted branching trunks.
+Witch Hazel is a woodland understory large shrub, rare in Minnesota, reaching from 12 to 20 feet in height having several twisted branching trunks.

 The leaves that are alternate, and on short stalks, broad, rounded and have shallow lobes creating a wavy-looking margin.
 The base of the leaf is slightly heart shaped (subcordate) but with in-equilateral sides.
 Leaves have an astringent, bitterish aromatic taste.
 Mature plants have leaves 3 to 5 inches long, 3 inches wide.
 The upper surface is a darker green, the underside much paler.